dovugiacan14/RobustNasBench/README.md

 # RobustNASBench

-A framework for evaluating and analyzing neural architecture search (NAS) algorithms with a focus on robustness metrics.
+A framework for evaluating and analyzing neural architecture search (NAS) algorithms with a focus on robustness metrics and multi-objective optimization.

 ## Overview